Lifted (Lighthouse Family song)

 "Lifted" is a song written by British musical duo Lighthouse Family for their 1995 debut album, Ocean Drive.
 The track was produced by Mike Peden and was released as the album's lead single on 8 May 1995, reaching the top 75 in the UK.
-In January 1996, "Lifted" was re-released, reaching a new peak of number four in the UK and entering the top 40 in Austria, Iceland, and Ireland, as well as on the Canadian RPM Adult Contemporary chart.
-In the UK, it was the most-played single on radio during the first quarter of the year.
+In January 1996, "Lifted" was re-released, reaching a new peak of number four in the UK and entering the top 40 in Austria, Iceland, and Ireland, as well as on the Canadian RPM Adult Contemporary Tracks chart.
+In the UK, it was the most-played single on radio during the first quarter of 1996.

 Background and release

 Songwriter Paul Tucker worked in a house music club in Newcastle and had written a song called "Ocean Drive".
 After four years he decided to find a singer to sing it.
 A friend told him about singer Tunde Baiyewu from London and after singing the song, Tucker felt he was the right person to sing it.
 Tucker contacted several record companies and sent them the song on cassettes.
 Several labels showed interest and the duo signed to Polydor Records with only one song.
 The record company kept asking for more material.
 They brought in some musicians to record a few songs, but Polydor rejected the songs.

 "Lifted" came up in this process.
 The duo felt they needed some kind of spiritual lift.
 Tucker also remembered the tunes he had heard in the club where he worked, like "Promised Land" by Joe Smooth.
 He drew inspiration from these songs and has also stated that the song was inspired by a breakup back when he was living in Newcastle in the early 1990s.
-The duo had a lot of worries in the writing-process.
+The duo had a lot of worries in the writing process.
 They worried that the record company would drop them.
 These thoughts also fed into the lyrics of "Lifted".
 They sent a tape of the new song to Polydor and they loved it.